abikesa/johnadams/index.md

 > One needs challenges, a worthy adversary, the embrace of more remote overtones of the harmonic series - ***Q**ualities*

 ![](diminishing_returns_wsj.jpg)

+**DIO.** Enough of both your odes.

+**AESCH.** Enough for me.
+Now would I bring the fellow to the scales.
+That,
+that alone, shall test our poetry now, And prove whose words are
+  weightiest, his or mine.

+**DIO.** Then both come hither, since I needs must [weigh](https://www.gutenberg.org/cache/epub/7998/pg7998-images.html)
+The art poetic like a [pound](https://www.jstor.org/stable/696535) of cheese.